 After returning from his travels he decided to move to Australia to be with a lovely girl he met while travelling.
 During that time he worked as an independent games developer on a number of indie and freelance projects including the popular mobiles game Mr Nibbles Forever.

-In May of 2015 he moved to Perth to take a job with the virtual slot-machine company “The Broth”.
+In May of 2015 he moved to Perth to take a job with the virtual slot-machine company "Tap Slots".
 There he has been responsible for developing their leading product Slot Galaxy.
 His work also including promoting best development practices including Test Driven development and clean maintainable code.
 His latest work has been working on a new title on the Unity platform.